 Grades2 to 6

 In the ClassroomInclude this lesson and others found at Tolerance.org as part of your teaching the character trait of empathy.
 Engage students as you gather responses to questions using Google Jamboard, reviewed here.
 Post a question onto your Jamboard, then share the link with students and ask them to add sticky notes onto the board with their response.
 Have students return to the Jamboard throughout your activities to modify or add additional responses.
 Use the extension activities to encourage students to produce and create scenarios that teach younger students about empathy.
-Have students use the tools found at Adobe Spark for Education, reviewed here, to create short video presentations, flyers, and engaging web pages to share.
+Have students use the tools found at Adobe Creative Cloud Express for Education reviewed here, to create multimedia presentations, flyers, and engaging web pages to share.

 Grades5 to 9

 In the ClassroomInclude this lesson with others as you teach the character trait of empathy and incorporate these ideas into lessons about bullying and bias.
 As you begin your lesson with the essential questions, use a digital question response site such as Answer Garden, reviewed here, to share student responses.
 This site offers the opportunity to look at the entire class's responses while still allowing students to provide anonymous thoughts.
 Take advantage of the suggested extension activities to allow students to use their creativity to share their understanding of empathy in various ways.
 Some tool suggestions for the extension activities are to create comics using ToonyTool, reviewed here, share videos created with Powtoon, reviewed here, or publish podcasts using Buzzsprout, reviewed here.

 GradesK to 12